lyzhang0113/mrz-scanner-docs-js/guides/mrz-scanner-customization.md

 Please contact the [Dynamsoft Support Team](https://www.dynamsoft.com/company/contact/) for any further inquiries, or to customize the frame guide selection logic.

-### Reading Static Images using the MRZ Scanner
+### Reading Static Images and PDFs using the MRZ Scanner

-Starting from v2.1 of the MRZ Scanner, the library is now able to read MRZs **directly** from static images and PDFs.
+Starting from **v2.1** of the MRZ Scanner, the library is now able to read MRZs **directly** from static images and PDFs.
 To support this, the MRZScannerViewConfig will need to be configured to support that, especially for PDFs.

 To learn more on how to create a web application that supports static image/PDF reading using the MRZ Scanner, please refer to this [guide]({{ site.guides }}mrz-scanner-static-image.html).
 Furthermore, please refer to the full File Input Sample that the previously linked guide walks you through.